-What Stops You Employing Remotely?
+What Is Stopping You From Employing Remotely?

 Today, we've been asked about hiring remotely and it's an interesting one, because here at Dorks Delivered we do hire abroad and think it can be fantastic when done properly.
 We have people that work within Australia, as well as people that work overseas for us.
 The reason we decided to hire people remotely was due to a couple of factors.
 The main one is that we operate an IT company.
 As part of our business we need to monitor and manage other companies, and a lot of the time we needed to do this overnight.
 If we can monitor and get the work done during the off-peak time for these companies, we can make sure that they have their uptime and integrity during the day.
 Remote hiring is perfect for this, and perfect for some parts of our business.